sanjanalachu008-a11y/Intelligent-Tourist-System/README.md

 # Features

-🤖 AI-based recommendations using TF-IDF and cosine similarity 🏖️ Multiple travel categories such as Beaches, Nature, Historical Places, Adventure, Wildlife, Spiritual, Shopping, and Food 💰 Budget-based filtering to avoid destinations above the user's selected budget ⭐ Destination ratings displayed on recommendation cards 🗺️ Google Maps links for available destinations
-🖼️ Destination images stored locally in the application 📱 Responsive interface designed for desktop and mobile screens 🔎 Try Another Search flow for making a new recommendation request 📝 Search history stored in SQLite
+*AI-based recommendations using TF-IDF and cosine similarity *Multiple travel categories such as Beaches, Nature, Historical Places, Adventure,Wildlife,Spiritual, Shopping, and Food *Budget-based filtering to avoid destinations above the user's selected budget *Destination ratings displayed on recommendation cards *Google Maps links for available destinations *Destination images stored locally in the application *Responsive interface designed for desktop and mobile screens *Try Another Search flow for making a new recommendation request *Search history stored in SQLite
-🌐 Deployment-ready Flask application using Gunicorn
-🧠 How the Recommendation System Works

 # The recommendation engine uses a simple content-based filtering pipeline: